 As for Anglo-Catholicism, Bryan says, “Christ came to me within the Anglo-Catholic tradition.
 There Christ called me, and there Christ has blessed me.
 While I have over time come to appreciate and value some aspects of the Reformation, it remains that Anglo-Catholic liturgy, Anglo-Catholic concern for social justice and the poor, the Anglo-Catholic tradition of coming daily to God’s table for the Eucharist, the availability of confession, joyful acceptance of the prayers and fellowship of blessed Mary and the saints – these things, by God’s grace, are the basic furniture of my ecclesial home, and, in this life at least, I cannot imagine why I should ever either abandon or replace them.”

 Bryan studied for the priesthood at Ripon Hall Theological College in Oxford.
 He was ordained to the diaconate of the Church of England by Mervyn Stockwood, Bishop of Southwark, in Southwark Cathedral on Trinity Sunday 1960, and to the priesthood on Trinity Sunday 1961, at which liturgy he was honoured by being the appointed gospeller.
-He then served for several years as assistant priest at St. Mark’s Church, Reigate, in the county of Surrey.
+He then served until 1965 as assistant priest at St. Mark’s Church, Reigate, in the county of Surrey.
+He enjoyed and felt fulfilled by pastoral ministry, and at that time saw his future life and ministry as that of a parish priest, no doubt somewhat after the model of his beloved Father Crisp.

-During the period from 1972 to the present Bryan has taught at various times in the Bahamas, Britain, Canada, Haiti, Israel, South Africa, Turkey, and the United States.
-He served at Salisbury Theological College from 1972 to 1979, first as Tutor and later as Vice-Principal.
+During the years following until the present Bryan has taught at various times in the Bahamas, Britain, Canada, Haiti, Israel, South Africa, Turkey, and the United States.
+From 1974 to 1979 he worked as education officer in the diocese of London, and from ’79 to 1983 as part time faculty and chaplain at the School of Education in the University of Exeter, where he completed his PhD.
 He began teaching at the University of the South in 1983.
 From 1991 to the present he has edited the Sewanee Theological Review (formerly the Saint Luke’s Journal of Theology), one of the only two Anglican journals of theological reflection at present published in the United States.
 In 2000 he was appointed to a chair, as C. K. Benedict Professor of New Testament at The University of the South.
 In 2006, Ellen Bradshaw Aitken of McGill University in Canada, his former student, edited Biblical Imagination: Essays in Honor of Christopher Bryan, a Festschrift on the occasion of his seventieth birthday.
 In October 2012, in recognition of his services to the church and the academy, the University of the South awarded him the degree of Doctor of Divinity, honoris causa.

 Among Bryan’s continuing personal delights, besides reading and writing, he lists cooking and eating with Wendy and friends; dogs; theatre, especially Shakespeare; and opera, especially of the eighteenth and early nineteenth century.
 He is, in a small way, an actor himself, and in the semi-professional setting of the University of the South’s Theater department is particularly proud of having played Gloucester in King Lear, Boyet in Love’s Labours Lost, Peter Quince in A Midsummer Night’s Dream, Lord Lafew in All’s Well That Ends Well (February-March 2015), and most recently, the Narrator in Neil Simon’s The Good Doctor (October-November 2016).